kindbeing/apple/docs/business-goal.md

 * Background in test data automation and containerized database environments.
 * Experience building enterprise-grade search and indexing systems.
 * Strong collaboration skills and ability to work across engineering disciplines.

-## Pay & Benefits

-At Apple, base pay is one part of our total compensation package and is determined within a range.
-This provides the opportunity to progress as you grow and develop within a role.
-The base pay range for this role is between $181,100 and $318,400, and your base pay will depend on your skills, qualifications, experience, and location.

-Apple employees also have the opportunity to become an Apple shareholder through participation in Apple's discretionary employee stock programs.
-Apple employees are eligible for discretionary restricted stock unit awards, and can purchase Apple stock at a discount if voluntarily participating in Apple's Employee Stock Purchase Plan.
-You'll also receive benefits including: Comprehensive medical and dental coverage, retirement benefits, a range of discounted products and free services, and for formal education related to advancing your career at Apple, reimbursement for certain educational expenses — including tuition.
-Additionally, this role might be eligible for discretionary bonuses or commission payments as well as relocation.
-Learn more about Apple Benefits.

-Note: Apple benefit, compensation and employee stock programs are subject to eligibility requirements and other terms of the applicable plan or program.

-Apple is an equal opportunity employer that is committed to inclusion and diversity.
-We seek to promote equal opportunity for all applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, Veteran status, or other legally protected characteristics.
-Learn more about your EEO rights as an applicant.